algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/QA/TestPlan.md

 ### Unit Tests

 Unit Tests are blocks of code that verifies the accuracy of a smaller, isolated block of application code, typically a function or method.
 These tests are written by the Software Engineers and are run regularly.

-### Automated Tests

-Automated Tests are test that are executed automatically every time a certain condition has been fulfilled, in our case it's every time there we want to merge onto the main branch.
+In our case they are run automatically every time we are merging on the main branch

 ## External Tools